LucasBorboleta/jersi-js/docs/DESIGN.md

   9. double stack-cube move: 3 cells
   10. double stack-cube move with king relocation: 4 cells
 * The type of action requires: 4 bits + 4*7 bits = 4 + 28 = 32 bits = 4 bytes.
-* So an action can be represented by 8 hexadecimal digits.
+* So an action can be represented by 8 hexadecimal digits ; example: $AF-01-C1-25$
-* Example: $AF-01-C1-25$

 ### Third approach